vijeth-ag/english-terminal/README.md

 # Installation:
 1) download english executable and copy it in a path and reference it in your PATH variable.
-2) In command type english.
+2) In your terminal type english.
 You should see english> prompt.

 # Usage: